 The next step, just like before, is to make sure that the queue exists.
 Creating a queue using queue_declare is idempotent - we can run the command as many times as we like, and only one will be created.

 '''

-Perform connection

-connection = await connect(
+connection = await connect("amqp://guest:guest@localhost/")

-"amqp://guest:guest@localhost/", loop=loop

-)
+async with connection:

-Creating a channel channel = await connection.channel()
+Creating a channel

+channel = await connection.channel()

 Declaring queue

 queue = await channel.declare_queue("hello")

 '''